 Clause 19 (High Throughput (HT) PHY specification) and Clause 21 (Very High Throughput (VHT) PHY specification) transmission and reception on 20 MHz channel width (see 27.16.1 (Basic HE BSS functionality)) if(#15454) the 20 MHz-only non-AP HE STA is operating in the 5 GHz band.

 Clause 19 (High Throughput (HT) PHY specification) if(#15455) the HE STA is operating in the 2.4 GHz band.

+Clause 17 (OFDM PHY) if the HE STA is operating in the 6 GHz band(#16447, 15161)

 …

 The HE PHY is based on the VHT PHY defined in Clause 21 (Very High Throughput (VHT) PHY specification), which in turn is based on the HT PHY defined in Clause 19 (High Throughput (HT) PHY specification), which in turn is further based on the OFDM PHY defined in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) in the 5 GHz band.
 The HE PHY is based on HT PHY defined in Clause 19 (High Throughput (HT) PHY specification), which in turn is based on the OFDM PHY defined in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) in the 2.4 GHz band.
+The HE PHY is based on the OFDM PHY defined in Clause 17 (Orthogonal frequency division multiplexing (OFDM) PHY specification) in the 6 GHz band.(#16447, 15161)

 An HE STA shall support the following features: